Neighbourhood Plan Development Consultations 2015-2020

 Surveys

-The village was circulated with a questionnaire in early September, 2015.
+The village was circulated with a questionnaire in early September 2015.
 It was hoped that information gleaned from the responses would add to the village profile since the 2011 Census.
-Of the 218 households in the Parish of Weston on the green, 68 returned the questionnaire (a 31% response).
-An analysis of the answers in the form of diagrams and supporting data can be found under the Social and Economic aspects section above.
+Of the 218 households in the parish of Weston on the Green, 68 returned the questionnaire (a 31% response).
+An analysis of the answers in the form of diagrams and supporting data can be found under the Social and Economic Makeup section within the Steering Group and Task Group section.

 Village Meeting 1 - 17th and 22nd October 2015

-Village meetings are an opportunity for the Steering Group to present the results of their research and discussions.
-It is also the chance for the villagers to ask questions of the sub-group teams and to express their own views on the issues that will be included in the Neighbourhood Plan.
+Village meetings were an opportunity for the Steering Group to present the results of their research and discussions.
+It also provided the chance for villagers to ask questions of the sub-group teams and to express their own views on the issues that would be included in the Neighbourhood Plan.

 The discussions centred around the following broad topics: